interledger/publisher-tools/docs/env-vars.md

 console.log(keyBase64)
 ```

-Replace `currentKey` with your copied private key, then use the output as your `OP_PRIVATE_KEY` value.
+Replace `currentKey` value string with your copied private key, then use the output as your `OP_PRIVATE_KEY` value.

 #### `OP_WALLET_ADDRESS`